What to do when your people don’t support your sobriety.

 You’ve been at this no drinking thing for a couple of days now and the weekend is approaching.
 It’s highly likely that you are going to be hit with some temptation, which we discussed yesterday.
 (If you missed it, I recommend going back to read How To Avoid Triggers In Early Sobriety).

 My goal is to help you navigate this potentially rocky terrain as best I can.
-I don’t have any solutions for avoiding temptations altogether that don’t involve running away or hiding under a rock, neither of which I recommend.
+I don’t have any solutions for avoiding temptations altogether that don’t involve running away to live a life of isolation in the middle of the tundra.

-And since the only way out is through, we’re going to confront this stuff head on.
+So really, the only choice is to confront this thing head on.

 Figure Out Why You’re Not Getting Support For Your Sobriety